yiwan330445/rcc/docs/recipes.md

   URL that starts with https:

-Note: templates are needed only on development context, and they are not used or needed in Assistant or Workforce Agent context.
+Note: templates are needed only on development context, and they are not used or needed in Assistant or Worker context.

 ### Custom template configuration in `settings.yaml`.